nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

-The clinically relevent effective data or datetime for the narrative record entry.
+The clinically relevant effective data or datetime for the narrative record entry.

-Where the effective date is unknown or not recorded will be absent, otherwise it should be populated.
+Where the effective date is unknown or not recorded this will be absent.
+Otherwise, it should be populated.

 ### issued ###